 What causes back pain?

 To a large extent, modern medicine still hasn't solved the riddle of low back pain.
-In fact, doctors can determine a specific cause of back pain only about 15 percent of the time, according to two back pain experts writing in the New England Journal of Medicine in 2001.
+In fact, doctors can determine a specific cause of back pain only about 15 percent of the time, according to the New England Journal of Medicine.
 In most cases, a doctor could order multiple tests and still not be able to pinpoint a cause.

 Most backaches are chalked up either to sprains or to strains in muscles or ligaments.
 These injuries -- often caused by heavy lifting or twisting -- won't show up on an x-ray or any other imaging technology, but the pain is no less real.
 A muscle spasm in the back -- caused by disk, joint, or muscle injury -- can also cause waves of intense pain.

 Another common cause of back pain is osteoarthritis, which often causes pain after the cartilage that protects the joints between the vertebrae is worn down.
 Bearing heavy loads may result in bone spurs that press on a spinal nerve, and nerves in the disks themselves may also become irritated and cause pain.